 3. Make a Connection

 One way to improve open rates of your cold networking emails?
 Make them a lot less cold.
+To get the most responses, design your email marketing strategy in a way that personalizes communication, humanizes tone, and acknowledges themes like special holidays.

 Take the subject line example, “Have you tried [this restaurant] yet?”
 Using this line only works if you a) know the cities where your recipient lives or frequently travels, and b) know that they enjoy dining out.
 Ideally, you’d even know which kind of restaurants they enjoy so that your request reads as genuine.